james7132/Hourai/frontend/docs/Slash-Commands.md

 # Slash Commands

-[Slash Commands](slash-commands) are a new first-party way of using commands on Discord.
+[Slash Commands][slash-commands] are a new first-party way of using commands on Discord.
 The available slash commands are listed here, many of which have [normal command](Commands.md) parallels.